Do Your Organisation’s Policies Comply with Australian Anti-Discrimination Law?

 - Similarly, it is not unlawful under the Racial Discrimination Act 1975 for an organization to implement “special measures” which seek to assist groups which have historically suffered disadvantage.
 For example, an indigenous cadetship program would be a permissible ‘special measure’.

 - It is helpful and advisable for an organisation’s Constitution to acknowledge the circumstances where it is envisaged that people may be treated differently due to their inherent characteristics, and to state that any relevant policies will be tailored to be consistent with permitted exceptions under Discrimination law.

-The policy should reinforce the aims and values of the organization
+The policy should reinforce the aims and values of the organisation

 An effective anti-discrimination policy should be a tool to bolster the organisation’s mission and values.